The Rev. Lynne E. Jones, Chaplain & Sacred Studies Teacher

 Abby Nevad, JK Teacher

 Working at Saint Joseph’s Episcopal School is part of Miss Abby’s heritage.
-Her grandmother, Beverly Reichert, started the Kindergarten program 53 years ago.
+Her grandmother, Beverly Reichert, started the Kindergarten program over 50 years ago.
 Mr. Reichert was Head of School, and Miss Abby’s aunt created the Junior Kindergarten program.
-Miss Abby’s mother started the Pre-K and is an alum of the school, as is she and her brother and sister.
+Miss Abby’s mother started the Pre-K program and is an alum of the school, as is she and her brother and sister.
 Miss Abby’s son, Tyler, is also a graduate of St. Joseph’s.
 Miss Abby began her career in 1999 as the assistant in Junior Kindergarten.
 She is currently the JK Teacher with a Bachelor of Arts in Early Childhood Education.
 She looks forward to many more years at Saint Joseph’s and continuing her long relationship with her school “family".

 Melissa Braswell, JK Assistant Teacher

 Melissa Braswell was born and raised in Boynton Beach.
 Mrs. Braswell and her two children are alumni of Saint Joseph’s Episcopal School.
 She has been an active volunteer at Saint Joseph’s for many years, participating in everything from coaching volleyball, chairing the annual Tea & Treasures event, and serving on the Board of the Parent Organization.
 Mrs. Braswell graduated from Palm Beach Community College with an Associate degree in Business Management, and she became certified by the Department of Children and Families as a Florida Child Care Professional.
 She managed a child development center for six years in Boynton Beach and then transitioned to Seacrest Christian School, working with children in Kindergarten through second grade.
 Mrs. Braswell’s passion for teaching is driven by her love of children and God, as well as by her years of experience and knowledge.